Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-2/lurker-in-light.md

   - name: "Lurker's Glow"
     desc: " ([[evocation]], [[light]], [[primal]]);  A creature that takes damage from a lurker in light's mote of light must attempt a DC 22 Will save.\n__Success__ The creature is unaffected and is temporarily immune to lurker's glow for 24 hours.\n__Failure__ The creature is lined in golden light for 1 minute and can't be [[rules/conditions.md#Concealed|concealed]] during this time.
 If the creature becomes [[rules/conditions.md#Invisible|invisible]], it is [[rules/conditions.md#Concealed|concealed]] rather than being [[rules/conditions.md#Undetected|undetected]].\n__Critical Failure__ As failure, but the creature sheds bright light in a 20-foot emanation for the duration of the effect.
 In addition, the creature is [[rules/conditions.md#Dazzled|dazzled]] on its first turn after failing this save."
   - name: "Ritual Gate"
     desc: "⬻ ([[conjuration]], [[primal]]); __Requirements__ The lurker in light has reduced a living creature to 0 Hit Points on this turn or its previous turn and has a summon fey innate spell available  __Effect__  The lurker in light casts summon fey with only a verbal component, using the act of slaughter to replace the normal material and somatic components for the spell.
-If the fey creature summoned has the same alignment as the lurker in light, the lurker in light can sustain the [[summon fey]] spell for up to 1 hour instead of 1 minute."
+If the fey creature summoned has the same alignment as the lurker in light, the lurker in light can sustain the [[summon-fey|summon fey]] spell for up to 1 hour instead of 1 minute."
   - name: "Sneak Attack"
     desc: "  A lurker in light's [[Strike|Strikes]] deal an additional 2d6 (2d6) precision damage to [[rules/conditions.md#Flat-Footed|flat-footed]] creatures."